annayqho/TheCannon/README.rst

 the MIT License.
 See the file ``LICENSE`` for details.

-A condition on using this code for any academic purpose is citation of Ness et al. 2015 (arXiv:1501.07604) and Ho et al. (in preparation).
+A condition on using this code for any academic purpose is citation of Ness et al. 2015 (arXiv:1501.07604) and Ho et al. 2016 (arXiv:1602.00303).

 Projects
 --------

-* Cross-calibration of APOGEE and LAMOST: putting LAMOST spectra onto the APOGEE parameter scale.
+* Survey Cross-Calibration with The Cannon: Apogee-scale Stellar Labels from Lamost Spectra